Three Core Challenges in Data Encryption

 This is the active battlefield in the digital world and this is where you should worry.

-These data computations are done to tailor experiences to you but so far it has not been possible to make computations on encrypted data.
+These data computations are done to tailor experiences to you but so far it has not been possible to make computations on encrypted data while maintaining data privacy.

-Traditionally, computations on data require the data in cleartext (unencrypted).
+Traditionally, computations on data require the data in plaintext (unencrypted).
 This means in (almost) all scenarios, your data gets decrypted before any processing.
-Thus, the entity, for example, Instagram, that is processing your data becomes a party you must trust.
+Thus, the entity, for example, Instagram, that is processing your data becomes a party you must trust with your data security.

 Who do you trust with your data?

-It’s an age-old dilemma of having to choose between utility and security.
+It's an age-old dilemma of having to choose between utility and security measures.

 In other words, you have to trust the party doing computation on your data.
 Now, data is not very useful if we don't do anything with it, so we have accepted the tradeoff.